 Nebrodi National Park:

-Sicily has four national parks, the most obvious of these is the spectacular Parco dell’Etna or Mt.
-Etna National Park in Catania, and it, naturally enough, sees by far the most visitors.
+Sicily has four national parks, one of which probably needs no introduction; the spectacular Parco dell’Etna or Mt.
+Etna National Park near Catania, and it, naturally enough, sees by far the most visitors.

 Far less known are the other three dotted around the island.
 They see few visitors but have some interesting and beautiful landscapes to explore.